Phase 1 Investigations:

 The neurological history and examination are carried out to identify any underlying disorder and to localize areas of dysfunction.
 Symptoms at seizure onset, during progression and following a seizure can provide localizing clues.

-• Electrophysiology - Video EEG
+- Video EEG - Electrophysiology

 EEG recordings done during a seizure and in between seizures are critical determinants of whether or not a patient is a surgical candidate.
 We require at least two seizures originating from the same focus or location before a patient can be considered for surgery.